brycesnyder/devicelightCSS/README.md

-# lighter
+# devicelightCSS
-Utilizing Ambient Light effects, attach a different CSS style sheet based on the environment.
+Utilizing Ambient Light effects, this will attach a different CSS style sheet based on the reading lightening environment from either light or dark stylesheets.